Taihu, Beijing

 Taihu Town (台湖镇 (Táihú Zhèn, 臺湖鎮)) is a town located in the west side of Tongzhou District, Beijing, China.
-It shares border with Dougezhuang, Heizhuanghu Townships and Liyuan Town in the north, Zhangjiawan Town in the east, Majuqiao Town in the south, Beijing Economic-Technological Development Area in the southwest, Yizhuang Town and Shibalidian Township in the northwest.
-In 2020, population for the town was 151,735.
+It shares borders with Dougezhuang, Heizhuanghu Townships and Liyuan Town in the north, Zhangjiawan Town in the east, Majuqiao Town in the south, Beijing Economic-Technological Development Area in the southwest, Yizhuang Town and Shibalidian Township in the northwest.
+In 2020, population of the town was 151,735.

 The name Taihu (台湖 (Táihú, Tai Lake)) comes from Tai Lake within the town, which was formed during the Liao dynasty.

 History

 Administration divisions

 As of 2021, Taihu Town was subdivided into 47 divisions.
 6 of them were communities, while the other 41 were villages:

 Economics

-In the year 2018, Taihu Town's total tax revenue was 2.55 billion Chinese Yuan, and the disposable income per capital was ￥30,323.
+In the year 2018, Taihu Town's total tax revenue was 2.55 billion Chinese Yuan, and the disposable income per capital was ¥30,323.